forestgrape/coronavirus/index.md

     particles and surfaces exposed to sunlight reach easily temperatures over 45 degrees.
 At this temperature virions don't stay intact for long [Chan et al 2011](#chan).
 - disintegration<br>
     * digestive enzymes from other organisms e.g. bacteria in water (sea, oceans, rivers) or in the alimentary disintegrate the envelope
-    * soap destroys the lipid membrane
+    * soap destroys the lipid envelope and renders virions uninfectable
 - decay<br>
     * single stranded RNA is unstable and thus even under optimal conditions virions have a probability to decay

 #### virion clearance
 Virion are cleared from the air by the mechanism below.  and due to [virion decay](#virion-decay) there's no accumulation.